5 Research Stations You Can Visit in Antarctica

 González Videla Base

 On an interesting note, you will never see abandoned or empty research stations.
-As part of the Antarctic Treaty, should a base close down, the country wishing to discontinue their presence is responsible to remove all structures and return the area to its original conditions.
-As you can imagine, this would be a financial and logistical hardship, and so all stations remain operational, even if it means having limited staff.
+As part of the Antarctic Treaty, should a base close down, the country wishing to discontinue its presence is responsible for removing all structures and returning the area to its original conditions.
+As you can imagine, this would be a financial and logistical hardship, so all stations remain operational, even if it means having limited staff.